top of page

 But why do we like ghost stories?
 Why are they a mainstay of literature across cultures and generations?
 The answer, it seems, is both science and myth.
 Whenever we dive into a book, of any genre, we engage in what the writer Samuel Taylor Coleridge termed the "suspension of disbelief."
 Even though we know we are just reading words on a page, we allow ourselves to accept that the story is truly happening so that we can enjoy the experience.
 This is how we can get lost in a story or transported to another place and time just by reading a book.
 We can engage in suspension of disbelief whenever we read fiction, but it's particularly important when reading ghost tales or other supernatural stories.
 This feature of our minds lets us temporarily accept what we're reading as true without asking too many critical or logical questions that might otherwise spoil the frightful fun.

 As for why we're so willing to feel fear, that's all in our heads as well.
-As explained in this article from the University of Southern California, a scare with a quick reassurance of safety releases endorphins and dopamine in our bodies, making being petrified feel pleasurable.
+As explained in this article from the University of Southern California, a scare with a quick reassurance of safety releases endorphins and dopamine in our bodies, so being petrified feels pleasurable.
 We can get that feeling over and over with each new fright and without ever risking any real harm.

 Ghost stories also play a role in shaping and reflecting culture.
 Some stories serve as cautionary tales, instilling moral codes or standards of behavior.
 Get out of line, and the monster will get you!
 However, ghosts and otherworldly creatures are also symbols of our collective and cultural fears.
 They are specters of society's anxieties and unspoken terror.
 In his article for the New York Times (read it here), Parul Sehgal beautifully describes ghost stories as "social critiques camouflaged with cobwebs."